 If you are interested in tutoring fellow CS students in CSC classes that you have completed and done well in, apply to be a tutor!
 The department typically hires new tutors every semester.
 This is a paid position.

 CS Mentor Program

 Mentors are current undergraduate Computer Science students who are available to offer support and guidance to CS pre-majors and majors.
 Student mentors are available to fellow CS students who want to talk with someone about their struggles or successes in CS.
 If this interests you, apply!
 The department looks for mentors every semester.
-This is a volunteer position.

 CS Section Leading